 Can you apply marine polyurethane on hardwood floors?

 Indoor application of marine polyurethane may not yield the greatest results.
-It was built with the outdoors in mind and can handle the elements.
+This product is formulated with the outdoors in mind and can handle the elements.
 Instead, look for a polyurethane coating designed for indoor use.

 Is polyurethane toxic?